-The standard web dashboard is the heart of Netdata's performance troubleshooting toolkit.
+The local Netdata Agent dashboard is the heart of Netdata's performance troubleshooting toolkit.
 You've probably seen it before:

 Learn more about how dashboards work and how they're populated using the

 dashboards.js file in our web dashboards

 By default, Netdata starts a web server for its dashboard at port

 19999.
 Open up your web browser of choice and

 NODE with the IP address or hostname of your Agent.
 If you're unsure, try